iamSimi/Capstone-project/README.md

 # Capstone-project
-This is my created for the capstone project in IBM specialization (machine learning)
+This is created for the capstone project in IBM specialization (machine learning)